CubeEngine/AntiGuest/README.md

 =============

 - Just put the AntiGuest into you plugins folder
+- If you come from a version BEFORE 2.0.0: delete your old config.yml
 - restart/reload your server.
 - The configuration file will be auto-generated on the first start.